flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 **Exceptions allowed**: No

 The [appdata file](https://docs.flatpak.org/en/latest/conventions.html#appdata-files)
 is missing the `flathub::manifest` tag.
+Please see the [AppData guidelines](/docs/for-app-authors/appdata-guidelines/#manifest-location) on how to define it.

 This must be present for externally uploaded apps.